NachoDonaire/so_long/README.md

 Enjoy!

 ## Disclaimer
-All mlx functions was developed by 42 school.
+All mlx functions were developed by 42 school.
 The image in this game was processed with gimp.
 In Linux images have low quality.